-The certified treasury professional is a certificationgranted to financial professionals who help businesses manage and operate their corporate treasuries.
+The certified treasury professional is a certification granted to financial professionals who specialize in working with businesses to manage and operate their corporate treasuries.
 This is a credential that focuses more than anything else on cash and capital management.
 The CTP works to oversee the cash flow of a company, its credits and liabilities (capital out) as well as its debits and assets (capital in).

 Managing a corporate treasury involves accounting, but with a different emphasis than many other financial fields.
 Unlike financial planners, a certified treasury professional works less with the long term financial outlook or investment strategy of a company than with its present value.
 Unlike accountants, a certified treasury professional does relatively little tax planning.
 This is not to say that the CTP doesn’t play a role in these fields, but they aren’t the profession’s emphasis.
 Instead, the CTP tends to focus on issues such as:

 For a small business this role is often handled by a bookkeeper, someone with limited (if any) financial experience.
 This is possible when a company has relatively few or relatively small daily transactions, and when its legal obligations are minor.
 In a large company and, especially, in a publicly traded one the role of treasury oversight grows significantly.
 Simply complying with the regulatory duties of a publicly traded company demands substantial financial documentation.
 Maintaining the records of a company with substantial daily transactions is a complex and demanding task — and as a result, there are people who specialize in it.